 Round baking pan with hole in middle is a pan with a circular baking pan with holes in the center.
 The standard ring or round pan is 9 or 10 inches high.
 They come in different sizes but this is the most common.
 The pan is completely rounded, like a half-cylinder that has been wrapped around to make a ring shape.

 Round or ring pans have a much smaller capacity.
-It is much easier to unmold a round pan largely because it is very easy to slide a spatula along the curve of the cake and loosen it; the pan is not too deep and there are no grooves for a cake or bread to stick in.
+It is much easier to unmold a round pan largely because it is elementary to slide a spatula along the curve of the cake and loosen it; the pan is not too deep, and there are no grooves for a cake or bread to stick in.

 Round baking pans are used for yeasted cakes, like savarin, but can be used for many other dishes as well.
 They can be used to bake any type of cake or quick bread batter that will easily fit into it (volume-wise).
 Round cake pans are perfect for baking layered cakes, tiered cakes, casseroles and a variety of other sweet treats as well as savory meals.

 TYPES OF ROUND CAKE PAN WITH HOLE IN THE MIDDLE

 BUNDT PANS – ROUND BAKING NORDIC WARE PAN PROFORM BUNDT PAN WITH HANDLES